nicholasatyahadi/Time-Series-Dataset-Extrapolation/README.md

 * Standard deviation or Margin of Error (MOE) of the dataset.

 In this example, I will show you how to work with univariate (with and without MOE) and multivariate time series dataset.
 The dataset that I use in this example will be linked below.
+Also, for this example I'm going to use Uniform(0,1) distribution as the distribution for the standardized values.
+(Yes you can use other distributions if you want to)

 ### Univariate Dataset with MOE
+We know that the MOE is the error amount of the random sampling of a survey.
+So knowing the amount of the MOE gives an advantage in understanding the dataset better.
+First we're going to load the dataset, which is the US Annual Mean Income, gathered from United Census Bureau.
 ### Univariate Dataset without MOE
 ### Multivariate Dataset